 But some people infected with Omicron still developed severe disease and had to go to the hospital, and some died.
 For that reason, experts continued to express concerns that a large volume of cases in a particular area could overwhelm medical centers, making it difficult to treat severe cases.

 From the beginning, two important questions about Omicron were top of mind for scientists, says Dr. Murray.
 The first was how transmissible the new variant is compared to Delta, previous variants like Alpha and Beta, and the original virus.

-The second question is whether Omicron—and BA.2—is more likely than Delta or other variants to cause severe disease—if most infections continue to turn out to be mild, rapid transmission would be less of a threat, Grubaugh says.
-Omicron has caused a record number of cases, but while it has also caused its share of hospitalizations and deaths, factors such as lengths of hospital stays, ICU admittance, and death have been “lower than during previous pandemic peaks,” according to a CDC report in January.
+The second question has been whether Omicron—and currently the BA.4 and BA.5 variants—is more likely than Delta or other variants to cause severe disease.
+While there is more to learn about BA.5, early data from South Africa has not shown a sharp rise in deaths from the subvariant.
+The original Omicron caused a record number of cases, but while it has also caused its share of hospitalizations and deaths, factors such as lengths of hospital stays, ICU admittance, and death have been “lower than during previous pandemic peaks,” according to a CDC report in January.

 The CDC says the presence of severity of symptoms can be affected by vaccination, history of prior infection, and age and other health conditions.

 Do current vaccines and treatments protect against severe disease from Omicron?